Skip to main content

 The Multi-Hop Reasoning Gap

 Despite significant progress, there remains a substantial gap between current multi-hop retrieval systems and human-level multi-hop reasoning.
-Press et al. (2023) (Press et al., 2023) formally measured this "compositionality gap" -- the fraction of multi-hop questions that a model answers incorrectly despite answering all constituent sub-questions correctly -- and found it to be substantial even in frontier models.
+Press et al. (2023) (Press et al., 2023) formally measured this "compositionality gap" (the fraction of multi-hop questions that a model answers incorrectly despite answering all constituent sub-questions correctly) and found it to be approximately 40% on the GPT-3 family, with the gap staying roughly constant across model sizes from 1B to 175B parameters rather than shrinking with scale.
 StrategyQA (Geva et al., 2021) (Geva et al., 2021) demonstrated that questions requiring implicit multi-step reasoning strategies (where the decomposition is not obvious from the question text) are particularly challenging.
 Current systems struggle with: (1) questions requiring more than 3-4 hops, where error accumulates across reasoning steps; (2) questions requiring numerical reasoning or comparison across retrieved evidence; (3) questions where the relevant evidence is spread across many documents with varying quality; and (4) questions requiring common-sense reasoning to bridge gaps between retrieved facts.
 Closing this gap likely requires advances in both retrieval (finding the right evidence) and reasoning (combining evidence correctly).

 References